In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 Let me give you an example:

-Solely from the workload (Peter = 3000kg and Mike = 6000kg), we would conclude that Mike is stronger than Peter.
+Solely from the workload (Peter = 3000kg and Mike = 6000kg), we would assume that Mike is stronger than Peter.

-It is important to involve the other variables in the assessment.
+It is important to take the other variables into consideration for the assessment as well.

-Although Mike probably increased his muscle cross-section with leg press instead of squats, that does not necessarily interrelate with improved strength in squats at the same time.
+Although Mike probably increased his muscle cross-section by doing leg press instead of squats, nevertheless that does not necessarily correlate with improved strength in squats at the same time.

-In other words, during the period where he switched to do leg press, he became unfamiliar with squats technique and execution.
+In other words, during the period where Mike switched to leg press, proper squats technique, and execution sank into obscurity.

 Why can we say that?

-Strength is always very dependent on the exercise and influenced by a lot of other variables (along with our muscle cross-section), e.g. our neural system and mind.
+Strength is always very dependent on the exercise and influenced by different aspects (along with your muscle cross-section), e.g. the neural system (CNS) and mind.

-If we refer back to Mike and Peter from our example, not only the did the interaction between all involved muscles (intermuscular coordination) decrease, but so did the (intramuscular coordination) inside of the muscles.
+If we refer back to Mike and Peter from the previous example, not only the did the interaction between all involved muscles (intermuscular coordination) decrease, but so did the (intramuscular coordination) inside of the muscles too.

-Additionally, other factors like self-confidence might decrease and can affect our performance in specific exercises tremendously.
+Additionally, other factors like self-confidence might decrease, which in turn can affect performance in specific exercises tremendously.

-That seems logical.
-If we do benchpress at least 2 times/week, we feel confident and familiar with proper technique and execution.
+If we do benchpress at least 2 times/week, we feel more confident and familiar with proper technique and execution.

-On the opposite, if you need to take a break from certain exercises for some time, you’ll feel unfamiliar and uncomfortable when doing that exercise after your break.
+On the opposite, if you need to take a break from certain exercises for some time, you’ll feel unfamiliar and rather unwell when doing that exercise after your break.

 Firstly, bigger grown muscles and secondly, through the constant repetition of the same movement patterns.

-It is important to know, that we get stronger in those rep ranges we constantly perform.
-It makes sense that if we always do 3 sets of 10 reps that we are strongest in this very rep range.
+It is important to know, that we get stronger in the particular rep ranges we constantly perform.
+It makes sense that if your training program always provides for 3 sets of 10 reps that you are strongest in that very rep range.

 Here is a little objection.

-But how is it possible that someone with a smaller chest can bench more than an advanced, bigger athlete?
+But how is it possible that someone with apparently smaller chest muscles can bench more than an advanced, bigger athlete?

-If we imagine two persons who are exactly build up the same, genetically 100% identical.
-But one difference, one of them has shorter arms.
+Imagine two persons who are exactly build up the same, genetically 100% identical.
+However, there is one small but significant difference.

 Imagine both persons are doing bench press with 100kg.

-Person A who has longer arms needs to cover a greater range of motion because he has longer arms than person B.
+Person A who has longer arms needs to cover a greater range of motion than Person B.

-In other words, he needs to carry the weight for a longer period of time and in the end, lifts heavier.
+In other words, he needs to carry the weight for a longer period of time, and that eventually results in a greater workload.

 This shows us how important seemingly “small” factors can be.